 Sighted iPhone users will take tapping the green button on the screen to answer for-granted, but for the visually impaired and particularly for blind phone users this is a major challenge to tap or swipe the button as these threads on the Apple Support forums show.

-When helping the visually-impaired setup their iPhones for the first time in my work for the Ability Net charity, this is the first part of setup and it took me a while to get it right, since like many accessibility issues it’s not explained well by Apple.
+When helping the visually-impaired set up their iPhones for the first time when volunteering for the UK-based Ability Net charity, this is the first part of the set up and it took me a while to understand it, since like many accessibility issues, it’s not explained well by Apple.
+Ability Net has these range of tips for improving ease of use of iPhones for visually impaired people and others with ‘motor-control’ challenges.

-There are two options to answer the phone without looking at the screen:
+There are two options to answer the iPhone without looking at the screen:

 - Turn on Voiceover and do a two finger tap twice to pick up or hang up